HaitaoMao/GraphSSLScaling/README.md

 # Code Base for "Graph SSL Scaling"

+This is the official implementation for [Do Neural Scaling Laws Exist on Graph Self-Supervised Learning?]([https://arxiv.org/pdf/2406.01899](https://arxiv.org/pdf/2408.11243)), which we almost observe no scaling behavior with graph SSL objective.

+## Abstract
+Self-supervised learning (SSL) is essential to obtain foundation models in NLP and CV domains via effectively leveraging knowledge in large-scale unlabeled data.
+The reason for its success is that a suitable SSL design can help the model to follow the neural scaling law, i.e., the performance consistently improves with increasing model and dataset sizes.
+However, it remains a mystery whether existing SSL in the graph domain can follow the scaling behavior toward building Graph Foundation Models (GFMs) with large-scale pre-training.
+In this study, we examine whether existing graph SSL techniques can follow the neural scaling behavior with the potential to serve as the essential component for GFMs.
+Our benchmark includes comprehensive SSL technique implementations with analysis conducted on both the conventional SSL setting and many new settings adopted in other domains.
+Surprisingly, despite the SSL loss continuously decreasing, no existing graph SSL techniques follow the neural scaling behavior on the downstream performance.
+The model performance only merely fluctuates on different data scales and model scales.
+Instead of the scales, the key factors influencing the performance are the choices of model architecture and pretext task design.
+This paper examines existing SSL techniques for the feasibility of Graph SSL techniques in developing GFMs and opens a new direction for graph SSL design with the new evaluation prototype.

 ## Quick Start
 1. Install the dependencies via Dockerfile or 'pip install -r requirements.txt'
 2. Execute data_scaling.sh or model_scaling.sh to use the pipeline for experiments.